y-arjun-y/arjunyadav/pages-md/notebook.md

 - Applied to the Inspirit AI Program for Summer 2024 (July 15 - July 26, 5-7:30 PT)!
 - Applied to OpenAI's Red Teaming Network!
 - Applied to GovAI's blog editor post!
-- Applied to AGISF 2024!
+- Applied to AI Safety Fundamentals!
 - Applied to AI Safety Camp 2024!

 #### Summer 2023